 Best Matte Monitors for Mac iMore 2020

 Apple offers some incredible displays on its Mac computers.
 Still, they tend to be super glossy and reflective, which can get annoying if you're trying to work in the sun, in your home, or another bright environment.
-If you don't necessarily need the incredible Retina-class screen and just want something high def that's not a mirror as well, we've found some great anti-glare monitors for you.
+If you don't necessarily need the incredible Retina-class screen and just want something high-def that's not a mirror, we've found some of the best matte monitors for Mac.

 - Good for USB C: HP Business Z27

 - Amazing quality: Acer XF270HUA

 - Best on a budget: Acer SA230